.png)

 Our counselors have a Master's Degree in Mental Health Counseling and are licensed by Virginia to perform empirically validated medical counseling.

-Lauren Murdock, MSeD, Resident in Counseling (VA)
+Lauren Murdock, MSeD, Resident in Counseling

 Lauren holds a Masters in Mental Health Counseling from Old Dominion University and a Bachelors in Political Science.
 She is a Navy veteran spouse and mother, having maintained work and home life while her husband was serving deployments overseas.
 She has counseled for the Farley Center and the Academic Resource Center at Old Dominion University.
 She thrives at helping military members work through stress, trauma, family challenges, and all that military life throws at us.